 - As unit tests are modular, it is possible testing selected part of the code without waiting other to complete.

-Unit Testing Disadvantages
+Limitations of Unit Testing

 - Unit testing is not expected to catch every error in the program.